 d) Exemptions linked to the export of goods to organizations which export the goods as part of their philanthropic or charitable activities performed outside of the EU.

-The general VAT rate is 22%.
-Some goods and services, however, are taxed at a lower rate of 9.5%.
+The general VAT rate is 22 percent.
+Some goods and services, however, are taxed at a lower rate of 9.5 percent.

-Legal persons are not liable to VAT taxation if the value of their taxed transactions during the previous 12 months does not exceed, or is unlikely to exceed, EUR 25.000 (approximately $33,000) (VAT Law Article 94).
+Legal persons are not liable to VAT taxation if the value of their taxed transactions during the previous 12 months does not exceed, or is unlikely to exceed, EUR 50,000 (approximately $56,000) (VAT Act Article 94).

 Under the Inheritance and Gift Tax Act, private-law legal persons established under the relevant law for performing religious, humanitarian, charitable, health, social welfare, educational, research or cultural activities or for protection and rescue activities, are exempt from paying inheritance and gift tax, if the gift or inheritance is intended to pursue such activities.

 NPOs are not exempt from paying real property transaction taxes.
 The standard rate is 2 percent of the value of the real estate.

 There is a double tax treaty between the United States and Republic of Slovenia.